 The election of the nominee requires the affirmative vote of a plurality of the votes cast in person or by proxy at the Extraordinary General Meeting.
 The plurality requirement means that the nominee with the most votes for a board seat is elected.
-Shareholders are entitled to one vote per share for the nominee to be elected.
+Shareholders are entitled to one vote per share for each of the directors to be elected.